 Don’t waste time trying to mold yourself, or your situation, into something you or it is not.
 You are not your neighbor.
 You are not your sibling.
 You are not your best friend.
-You are you and there is only one way to do this too–your way.
+You are you and there is only one way to do this too and that’s your way.

 Obviously, it’s important for you to eat properly, get enough rest and squeeze in some exercise when you can.
-IMO, rest is most critical of all because if you are reasonably well-rested, the other stuff can more easily fall into place.
-You need to take breaks to take care of you and this includes taking some breaks just to do fun things too.
+IMO, rest is most critical of all because if you are reasonably well rested, the other stuff can more easily fall into place.
+You need to take breaks to take care of you, and this includes taking some breaks to do fun/relaxing things too.

 3. Don’t try to do it all.

 There are no “super-star caregiver awards” either.
 Take help when it’s offered.
-When it isn’t, ask for help if at all possible.
+When it isn’t, ask for it if at all possible.
 Here’s one list of resources.
 There are many others.